Common control transactions

 Current status of the project

 The IASB added this project to its agenda at its December 2007 meeting but there were no deliberations.
 In December 2012, as part of its response to the Agenda consultation 2011, the IASB formally reactivated this project as an IASB-only research project.
+Board discussions are expected in the first quarter of 2015.

 |December 2007||Added to the IASB's agenda|